tong/nvim-dap-haxe/README.md

 ## Features

-- Sets up DAP adapters for Haxe's `eval` interpreter, HashLink, and JavaScript (node).
+- Sets up DAP adapters for haxe's `eval` interpreter, hashlink, hxcpp and javascript (node).
 - Provides launch configurations for various Haxe targets and workflows.
 - Automatic detection of program files (`.hl`, `.js`).
 - Parsing of `.hxml` files to generate DAP configurations on the fly.